appsinacup/godot-box2d/README.md

 ## Building from source

-1. Clone the git repository https://github.com/rburing/physics_server_box2d, including its `box2d` and `godot-cpp` submodules.
+1. Clone the git repository, including its `box2d` and `godot-cpp` submodules.

-2. Open a terminal application and change its working directory to the `physics_server_box2d` git repository.
+2. Open a terminal application and change its working directory to the `godot-box2d` git repository.

 3. Compile `godot-cpp` for the desired `target` (`template_debug` or `template_release`):